Michael-128/EventMaster/README.md

 ## Architecture

-This app follows a modular, clean architecture with a focus on separation of concerns:
+This app follows a modular, clean architecture (MVVM) with a focus on separation of concerns:

 - **Networking Layer**: Handles API requests using `URLSession` and `Structured Concurrency`.
 - **ViewModel**: Manages data transformations and state for SwiftUI views.